School bus: 1970s

 During the 1970s, school buses would undergo a number of design upgrades related to safety.
-While many changes were related to protecting passengers, others were intended to minimizing the chances of traffic collisions.
+While many changes were related to protecting passengers, others were intended to minimize the chances of traffic collisions.
 To decrease confusion over traffic priority (increasing safety around school bus stops), federal and state regulations were amended, requiring for many states/provinces to add amber warning lamps inboard of the red warning lamps.
 Similar to a yellow traffic light, the amber lights are activated before stopping (at 100-300 ft distance), indicating to drivers that a school bus is about to stop and unload/load students.
 Adopted by a number of states during the mid-1970s, amber warning lights became nearly universal equipment on new school buses by the end of the 1980s.
 To supplement the additional warning lights and to help prevent drivers from passing a stopped school bus, a stop arm was added to nearly all school buses; connected to the wiring of the warning lights, the deployable stop arm extended during a bus stop with its own set of red flashing lights.

 In the 1970s, school busing expanded further, under controversial reasons; a number of larger cities began to bus students in an effort to racially integrate schools.
 Out of necessity, the additional usage created further demand for bus production.